lordofhunger/rods-wallpapers/README.md

 ### ✒️ Credits

-<p>I don’t own these artworks.
-If you’re the artist (or know them), feel free to reach out and I’ll gladly credit or remove it.<br>
+I don’t own these artworks.
+If you’re the artist (or know them), feel free to reach out and I’ll gladly credit or remove it.
-Many of these were found on my old system so I don't always exactly know where I got them.<\p>
+Many of these were found on my old system so I don't always exactly know where I got them.

 ---